Dear Prospective Students and Parents/Guardians,

 There is limited access to a computer lab two nights a week, where students will be able to check email and communicate with family.
 This is NOT a time to access social media or to stream other forms of media.
 Due to the limited number of computers available and the number of participants, usage time is limited.

 The schedule in the summer is very full and students should expect to be engaged in the community and in workshops throughout the day.

 The morning and afternoons are filled with workshop time, with a snack and meal breaks in between.

 After workshops conclude, late afternoons are a time to stretch, move, and have fun.
 Students choose from a variety of outdoor activities, such as soccer, kickball, yoga, volleyball, ultimate frisbee, and farm chores.
 Located on a spectacular hilltop with 500-acres of woods, farms, and gardens there are endless opportunities for students to get outside and explore.

 After dinner, students participate in evening arts activities which can be anything from journaling and zine making, to blacksmithing and watercolor painting.
 These offerings change yearly based on faculty and staff.
 Students get to choose these evening activities once on campus.

 Weekend events and field trips capitalize on the creative and natural landscapes of Vermont.
-Students enjoy field trips to a state park, a grange hall for a dance, local farms and towns, as well as on-campus activities like dorm games, faculty performances, fiction and poetry readings, dances, open studio time, and a film festival.
+Students enjoy field trips, Contra Dancing, fruit picking, as well as on-campus activities like dorm games, faculty performances, fiction and poetry readings, dances, open studio time, and a film festival.

 It is important that students use the down time factored into the schedule and night time, to sleep and rest.
 We want students to be fully rested to build the strong friendships that are so important to all our participants and to tackle each new full day.